 The CPAP machine, or simply ‘CPAP’, as it is often abbreviated, is truly the gold standard method used in treating patients with sleep apnea.
 Continuous Positive Airway Pressure (CPAP) is the most widely used sleep apnea treatment method because, when a patient can comply with the treatment, it is extremely effective at keeping sleep apneics safe while they sleep.
 The machine requires that the patient wear a mask while sleeping, which is connected to a machine via an air hose.
 The machine delivers a continuous and steady flow of air throughout the hose that is pressured by the machine.
 With this continuous airflow the patient never has to worry about not breathing at night.

-Whatever the reason, if a patient does not comply with CPAP treatment, it is not an effective method for treating sleep apnea.
-These patients must find a CPAP alternative.
+If a patient does not comply with CPAP treatment, it is not an effective method for treating sleep apnea.
+In this case, we will help these patients find a CPAP alternative.

 Oral Appliance Therapy